 Spring 2015 Newsletter

 “Hi, I’m Aki and I am 10 years old.
 I walked the Mt.
 Tassie Loop on 20/12/13 with my family.
-We started at the visitor centre and got onto the West Face Track.
+We started at the Tarra Bulga National Park Visitor Centre and got onto the West Face Track.
 Then we climbed to the Mt.
-Tassie picnic area and finally took the Duff Sawmill Heritage Trail and finished at the visitor centre, It took us seven and a half hours to walk the 18kms.
+Tassie Picnic Area and finally took the Duff Sawmill Heritage Trail and finished at the Visitor Centre.
+It took us seven and a half hours to walk the 18kms.

 One of my favourite places was the waterfall where we stopped for some food and a drink.
 There were beautiful trees round it and the waterfall is beautiful although it is small.
 My other favourite place was the picnic area.
 The track was steep and I thought it would take forever.